siddh30/Facial-Keypoints-Detection/README.md

 EE-628-A Deep Learning: Final Project using PyTorch.
 * The link :- https://www.kaggle.com/c/facial-keypoints-detection/overview.

-## 1.OUR MOTIVATION TO CHOOSE THIS PROJECT:
+## OUR MOTIVATION TO CHOOSE THIS PROJECT:

 Our reason for choosing this project is primarily based on our interest in applying deep learning to significant problems currently prevelant in the industry .
 Facial recognition is a very popular biometric technique these days.
 Various developments have already been observed in facial recognition technologies, but there is still a huge scope and a need for improvement.
 We are excited about applying the applications of Facial Key Points Detection as a building block in several applications such as tracking faces in images and videos, Analysing Facial Expressions, Detecting Dysmorphic Facial Signs for Medical Diagnosis and Biometrics/ Face Recognition.